Google Password Manager, Is It Worth it?

-Speaking of security, as we mentioned earlier, your google account password is your master password if anyone gets access to it or simply uses your browser can access your passwords.
-Google Password Manager offers no two-factor authentication or any level of extra security, as it is a free feature with no upgrade options.
+Speaking of security, as we mentioned earlier, your google account password is your master password.
+Therefore, if anyone gets access to it or simply uses your browser, they can access your passwords.
+Unfortunately, Google Password Manager doesn’t offer two-factor authentication or any level of extra security, as it is a free feature with no upgrade options.

 Google Password Manager also does not tell you how strong your passwords are nor does it generate one for you like other third-party password managers.

 As you may notice, google’s password manager misses out on basic features and security measures that other password managers have.

 In today’s world, having two-factor authentication is a must to ensure safety from potential attacks.
 And not to mention, users need to be warned whether their passwords are weak or too predictable; Google’s password manager fails to do so.